kdeldycke/kevin-deldycke-blog/content/posts/how-to-add-proxy-support-to-feedalizer-ruby-library.md

 This fix, written for a [Ruby on Rails](http://www.rubyonrails.org)-based project, lay in the `environment.rb` file, but I wonder if this is the right place and the right way of doing it...
-Anyway, it works for me ! :)
+Anyway, it works for me! :)

 **Update**: A
 [post from Matthew Higgins' blog that answer my question](http://www.strictlyuntyped.com/2008/06/rails-where-to-put-other-files.html)